-- (a) by will, or - (b) in a written document that has been signed, witnessed and dated.
+(b) in a written document that has been signed, witnessed and dated.

-RECOMMENDATION No. 16.4The nominating guardian should be able to revoke the nomination.
+The nominating guardian should be able to revoke the nomination.

-RECOMMENDATION No. 17.4A guardianship nomination should not take effect until accepted expressly, or impliedly by unequivocal conduct.
+A guardianship nomination should not take effect until accepted expressly, or impliedly by unequivocal conduct.

-RECOMMENDATION No. 18.4If more than one person is nominated as a guardian, any person so nominated should be entitled to accept the nomination, even if it is declined by any other nominee, unless the nominator expressly provides otherwise.
+If more than one person is nominated as a guardian, any person so nominated should be entitled to accept the nomination, even if it is declined by any other nominee, unless the nominator expressly provides otherwise.

-b.
-Guardian's temporary absence or mental incapacity Notably, the existing law does not permit a guardian to name a person to act as guardian where the guardian is temporarily absent from the jurisdiction or where the guardian loses the mentally capacity to fulfil the role of a guardian.
+c.
+Guardian's temporary absence or mental incapacity

+Notably, the existing law does not permit a guardian to name a person to act as guardian where the guardian is temporarily absent from the jurisdiction or where the guardian loses the mentally capacity to fulfil the role of a guardian.